luongnv89/voice-cloner/docs/architecture.md

 # Architecture

-This document describes the architecture and design patterns used in VoiceCloner.
+This document describes the architecture and design patterns used in VoiceCast.

 ## Overview

-VoiceCloner follows a layered architecture with clear separation of concerns:
+VoiceCast follows a layered architecture with clear separation of concerns:

 ```mermaid
 graph TB